nklb/DataDrivenRoadJunctions/README.md

 by M. Herty & N. Kolbe

-A preprint of the paper will be available soon.
+A preprint of the paper is available on [arXiv](https://arxiv.org/abs/2212.08912).

 Julia codes were written by N. Kolbe